Category: MSK

 LA – Toxicity

-We are regularly doing femoral blocks next to major vessels.
+We are regularly doing blocks next to major vessels.
 So warn the patient of the symptoms, & keep them monitored(at least 15 min).

 Symptoms of local anaesthetic toxicity